Stage 4 : National Phase Patent Applications

 - The United States: As the largest consumer market in the world, this jurisdiction represents by far and away the best value for money in terms of patent protection.

-- Europe: Many countries can be protected by a single patent application and it represents the 2nd largest consumer region in the world.
+- Europe: Many countries can be protected by a single patent application in any country belonging to the European Union, which represents the 2nd largest consumer region in the world.

-- China: Largest population in the world with a rapidly growing middle class.
+- China: The largest population in the world with a rapidly growing middle class.
 Contrary to traditional views, patent registration and enforcement is now generally very effective in China when combined with the right commercial and legal strategies.

 - Countries where your patent is being infringed: In order to be able to address infringement with an enforceable right as soon as possible.